Elliot-Chan-120/NOCTURNAL/README.md

 > O=C(C)Oc1ccccc1C(=O)O	Aspi   rin
 >

 Wait, why are all the names (and not the SMILES…) messed up?
-My bad, my hands cramped from writing this extensive readme.
+My bad, my hands cramped from writing this extensive README.
 Anyway, it doesn’t matter, because when we call on class RunModel and feed it this file, it will automatically validate it, and output its validated version.
 It will have a “VALID_” followed by your submitted file’s original name in the “input_folder”:

 > filename: VALID_test_smile.smi
 >